IntroQG/site/source/index.rst

 1. Introduce students to applications of the Python programming language to modelling Earth science data/processes
 2. Develop basic programming skills through analysis of fundamental equations used in the Earth sciences
-3. Present some established techniques for comparing geologic data to numerical model predictions
+3. Present some common techniques for comparing geologic data to numerical model predictions

 Course format
 -------------

 The majority of this course will be spent in front of a computer working on exercises related to geological processes and data.
-Physical class meetings will be mainly in traditional lecture classrooms, but you are expected to work on your own laptop or find a suitable substitute.
+Class meetings in 2021 will be on Zoom and you are expected to work on your own laptop or find a suitable substitute.
-The lecture rooms will have power available.
+Exercise support sessions will be held in person, if possible.

 Typical exercises will involve a brief introduction followed by topical computer-based tasks.
 At the end of the exercises, you may be asked to submit answers to relevant questions, some related plots, and/or Python codes you have written or used.